Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Baselines

 \subsection{InfZero~\cite{li2022infinitenature}}

 Li~\etal~\cite{li2022infinitenature} focus on long-term view synthesis for nature scenes.
 Similar to InfNat~\cite{liu2021infinite}, novel views are generated based on explicit geometric transformations.
-We evaluate the performance for 5-step generation for target view.
+We evaluate the performance of the 5-step generation for the target view.
 We adopt the official code for implementation~\footnote{ \url{https://github.com/google-research/google-research/tree/master/infinite_nature_zero}}.